 It is a bit unfair to compare these regarding the price, as 68030 CPU’s became cheaper later.
-But the price of $8798 on Macintosh IIci is just insane high.
-Amiga 3000 was launched at a price of $3379 which was also was quite stiff, but much more affordable by less riches bussines people.
+But the price of $8798 on Macintosh IIci is just insanely high.
+Amiga 3000 was launched at a price of $3379 which was also was quite stiff, but much more affordable by less riches business people.
 The Atari TT030 landed at $2995 which made it the cheapest one.

-How Apple could survive with serving the public such expensive machine is beyond my understanding.
-The specs of the machine was quite high for the time, but the Amiga 3000 was miles ahead of it and especially the sound quality of Paula 8-bit custom chipset was still miles ahead of the competitors.
-The Atari TT030 desktop computer was on the other hand a bit cheaper when launched.
-However the specs of it said that the machine had 16 MegaByte of RAM as standard, which should have wiped out the competition if only AtariTOS (and the promised UNIX OS) were updated fully.
+How Apple could survive with serving the public such an expensive machine is beyond my understanding.
+The specs of the machine were quite high for the time, but the Amiga 3000 was miles ahead of it and especially the sound quality of Paula 8-bit custom chipset was still miles ahead of the competitors.
+The Atari TT030 desktop computer was, on the other hand, a bit cheaper when launched.
+However, the specs of it said that the machine had 16 MegaByte of RAM as standard, which should have wiped out the competition if only AtariTOS (and the promised UNIX OS) were updated fully.
 What were Atari thinking???
 There are some words about that Atari had issues with Atari TT030 at first;

 The Atari TT030 was Atari’s crown jewel of computer systems up until the Atari Falcon030 became available 2 years later.
 However its a toss up between the two systems as to which one is better.
 Originally the Atari TT030 was to come with a MC68030 at 32Mhz and the units initial run was done with those processors and that speed.
 However problems plagued the initial run and 32mhz processors were swapped out and 16mhz version were put in there place.
 The later run of TT030’s did have issues resolved and were sold in the 32Mhz version.

-Cheaper and Better should’ve Defeat the Expensive Mac
+Cheaper and Better should’ve to Defeat the Expensive Mac

 The time in 1990 was a bloody race at the Motorola side of CPU’s.
-Both Commodore and Apple managed to launch cheaper 68030 and 68040 machines later on, but in 1990 all 3 companies actually competed themself to a death sort of.
-Apple just survived because of their brilliant iPod launch later.
+Both Commodore and Apple managed to launch cheaper 68030 and 68040 machines later on, but in 1990 all 3 companies actually competed themselves to a death sort of.
+Apple just survived because of its brilliant iPod launch later.
 Commodore even managed to release a 68030 version of Amiga 4000 that was way cheaper than the 68040 version.
-Still Commodore went down.
+Still, Commodore went down.
 Atari finished the Atari TT development totally in 1993 and so their desktop computer era was over.
-Atari Falcon030 lasted a bit more, but its rather seen as a Amiga 1200 competitor.
+Atari Falcon030 lasted a bit more, but its rather seen as an Amiga 1200 competitor.

 Vital information about these 68030 monster machines from 1989-1990

-The prices of these machines is taken from the year they were launched.
-Todays currency isn’t taken into those numbers.
+The prices of these machines are taken from the year they were launched.
+Today’s currency isn’t taken into those numbers.
 Here I wanted to show the differences at the time of 1989-1990.
-The point of this article is to try to get a glimps of these machines that were huge competitors in 1990.
+The point of this article is to try to get a glimpse of these machines that were huge competitors in 1990.
 With PC line on the side that just took of, it is now a bit shock to see both Atari and Commodore no longer with us.
-Both of these had specs at the same level of Apple’s.
+Both of these had specs at the same level as Apple’s.

 Purpose of this article

-With this article I tried to view how it was in 1989-1990.
-Apple released way more 68k Macs later that was way cheper, but still they kept quite high price tag.
+With this article, I tried to view how it was in 1989-1990.
+Apple released way more 68k Macs later that was way cheaper, but still, they kept quite a high price tag.
 You could say that Amiga 4000 030 and Macintosh LC III 030 would be rivals from 1992 etc. Atari gave up the TT line in 1993 and Commodore final machine was the Amiga 4000T.

-Purpose of this article is to show the differences of these machines at a time all of these had high expectations for their future.
-However different decisions by different CEO’s made Atari and Amiga loose it.
+Purpose of this article is to show the differences between these machines at a time all of these had high expectations for their future.
+However different decisions by different CEO’s made Atari and Amiga lose it.
 What if everything ended in a different way?
 How would the world have been today?…